Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 This is similar to earlier points like being patient, but it speaks to the power of focus.
 There’s an ancient saying, “He who chases two rabbits catches neither.”
 When you divide your attention too much, you reap fewer rewards overall.

 The difference between successful people and really successful people is that really successful people say no to almost everything.

 Imagine going all out and succeeding on five major goals you have in your life.
 What would your life look like five, ten, or 20 years down the road if you chose to focus on getting good at a handful of things?

 This rule teaches you to take your decisions seriously.
-This doesn’t mean you should spend your entire life in “paralysis by analysis” and never pull the trigger, but it shows how much due diligence goes a long way to determining your future success.
+This doesn’t mean you should spend your entire life suffering from “paralysis by analysis” and never pull the trigger, but it shows how due diligence goes a long way to determining your future success.
 Look at most of the lessons mentioned on this list so far.
 None of them are flashy or sexy but they work.

 You don’t need to be a genius or have extreme talent to win.
 You simply need to do the things you know you need to do consistently.
 This skill is one of, if not the most, difficult yet rewarding skills to master.

 You have to reach a point in your life where you commit to some paths for the long-term.
 Yes, this means you might miss out on some opportunities.
 But, again, you don’t need to seize every opportunity to live a great life.

 Try the exercise and use the results to help guide your future.
 When you’re done, here are a few more resources that can help you get $h!t done:

 A path to wealth almost anyone can follow

 You can build wealth without ever having to know anything about specific stocks.
 Most experts say you should choose this route vs. becoming a stock picker who tries to find the best stocks.